Devoted to Making Better Vibration Plates Research About Benefits Buying Guide Store

 Natural Frequency & Resonance Effect

-When vibration transfers from one object to another, if the vibration frequency of the source (vibration plate) matches the natural frequency of the target object (our body), the target object vibrates more vigorously, achieving the highest vibration amplitude.
+When vibration transfers from one object to another, if the vibration frequency of the source (vibration plate) matches the natural frequency of the target object (our body or tissues), the target object vibrates with maximum amplitude.
 This phenomenon is called resonance.

-The natural frequency of a object is determined by the object's mass and rigidity.
-It is directly proportional to rigidity and inversely proportional to mass.
-A heavier and more flexible object has a lower natural frequency, while a lighter and more rigid object has a higher natural frequency.
+The natural frequency of an object is determined by the object's mass and rigidity.
+It is directly proportional to rigidity and inversely proportional to mass — meaning that heavier and more flexible objects have lower natural frequency, while lighter and more rigid objects have higher natural frequency.

 Natural Frequencies of Body and Tissues

-The natural frequencies of our body and organs vary due to their different weights and flexibilities.
+The natural frequencies of the human body and its tissues vary due to differences in weight, rigidity, structural flexibility, posture, and vibration direction.

 Linear Vibration Plates Pivotal Oscillation Plates